-Discipline is a positive way to teach youth self-discipline and confidence.
-Positive discipline is concerned with how a member is behaving in the present and how positively they will behave in the future.
-Its success depends on youth understanding what is expected and is appropriate for them to do, which implies that members must understand limits and boundaries, including Club rules and codes of conduct.
+Positive Discipline is a manner to teach youth self-discipline and confidence.
+Positive discipline is concerned with how a member is behaving in the present and how they can make decisions to positively impact their behavior in the future.
+Its success depends on youth understanding what is expected and what is appropriate for them to do.
+This approach implies that members must understand limits and boundaries, including Club rules and codes of conduct.
 This also implies that they understand the consequences for violations of rules.